andrewjw/site/_drafts/leadev-london-2023-day-2.md

 _[Rafia Qutab Kilian](https://leaddev.com/community/rafia-qutab-kilian)_

-Leadership is a learned skillset.
+Leadership is a learned skill set.

 Assess a company like you would a neighbourhood.